 Where to Stay Inside The Big Bend

-• Chisos Mountain Lodge: It is located in the basin of the majestic.
-It is the one and only lodge to stay inside the park.
+- Chisos Mountain Lodge: It is located in the basin of the majestic Chisos Mountains.
+It is the only lodge to stay inside the park.
 They provide all types of comforts and hospitality.
-It has 72 rooms for guests with non-smoking rooms and near to the dining.
+It has 72 rooms for guests, with non-smoking rooms and close to the dining area.
 They don’t have telephone and cell phones inside the room as they want to give privacy to their guests.
-They provide free Wi-Fi in the gift shops and visitor center.
-It also has
+It also has some places to visit inside the hotel, including a gift shop and visitor area.
+The price of one night is approx $200 as per season.
+But you have to reserve your room before going because maybe after reaching there you will not be able to get in.

-• Cottonwood Campground: It is located on the western side of the park which is located between the Castolon Historic District.
-There are a total 22 campsites in which 21 are for individual and 1 is for group camp.
+- Cottonwood Campground: It is located on the western side of the park which is located between the Castolon Historic District.
+There are a total 22 campsites in which 21 are for individuals and 1 is for group camping.
 But you have to reserve it in advance for 14 days only.
-In campsites no hooking and generators are allowed.
-For camping maximum 25 persons are allowed and minimum 9 persons.
-The price of one night per person is $15-$20 and for a group is $30-$40 but it also depends on the age.
+No electrical hookups or generators are permitted at campsites.
+Each campsite allows a minimum of 9 and a maximum of 25 persons.
+Prices range from $15–$20 per person per night, and $30–$40 for a group campsite, depending on season and site type.

 Essential Tips for Visiting Big Bend National Park

-• If you like the sunrise or sunset view then don’t miss this opportunity to witness this breathtaking view from the top of Chisos Mountains.
+- If you like the sunrise or sunset view then don’t miss this opportunity to witness this breathtaking view from the top of Chisos Mountains.

 Conclusion